What Happens When You Settle Your Case?

-Motorcycle accident cases can often be settled for the entire insurance policy much more quickly than most car accident cases.
-But what happens when you agree to settle your case?
+Motorcycle accident cases can often be settled much more quickly than most car accident cases and often for the entire insurance policy.

-As an example, your motorcycle was struck by a car with a $300,000 insurance policy and you have a broken wrist.
-You receive a call from your lawyer advising that the insurance company has offered to settle your case for the full $300,000 insurance policy.
+As an example, your motorcycle was struck by a car and you have a scar on your forearm.
+Your lawyer calls advising that he negotiated with the insurance company and obtained a settlement offer of $150,000.

 After you sign the release, your lawyer will send the release to the insurance company and wait for the insurance company to send the settlement check.
 The insurance company will only send a settlement check to your attorney.

 We send the release by fax or email.
 We usually receive the settlement check within 4-10 days after sending it.

 If your case was settled after a lawsuit was started, New York State law C.P.L.R. § 5003-a, requires that the insurance company send the settlement check within 21 days (including weekends) of the date of making a “tender“, the date the release and stipulation of discontinuance was personally delivered to the insurance company or mailed by certified mail.